Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:GRAC

 \section{Proof of \thmref{thm:GRAC}}

-In this section, we will analyze the achievability bound in \thmref{thm:nonasymRAC} by particulatizing the input distribution, $P_{\vX}$ in \thmref{thm:nonasymRAC}, choosing the free parameters $\lambda_k$, and bounding the probability and expectation terms in \eqref{eq:ekbound}.
+In this section, we analyze the achievability bound in \thmref{thm:nonasymRAC} by particularizing the input distribution, $P_{\vX}$ in \thmref{thm:nonasymRAC}, choosing the free parameters $\lambda_k$, decoding times $n_0, n_1, \dots, n_K$, and bounding the probability and expectation terms in \eqref{eq:ekbound37}.
+In the rest of the proof, we assume that the decoding times satisfy $n_0 < n_1 < \dots < n_K$, which we make explicit in \eqref{eq:klogM}.